 - Can you spot Floppy (the ORT dog) in real life?
 Could your child be a character in this story?
 What would their role be?
 What magic key adventure could your family go on?
 Why is the Gran so crazy?
 Or whatever your school’s reading scheme involves…

-- If your child has friends whose parents don’t speak English could you offer your help over coffee to go through some of the reading books with them?
-That way their English improves and you may even find things in the books you didn’t realise were there.
+- If your child has friends whose parents speak other languages better than English could you offer your help over coffee to go through some of the reading books with them?
+That way their English improves, you make new friends and you may both find things in the books you didn’t realise were there.

 Maybe your child prefers non fiction- some children do.
 Ask them to teach you things you didn’t know, picking out the most important/interesting/serious/silly things.
 Let your child read their own book instead – (just let the teacher know that’s what you’re doing).